 Hot weather is a benign but common culprit in the world of polyuria.
 When your cat is overheated, they’ll be inclined to drink more water to cool the body temperature down, leading to an increased volume of urination and urgency.
 After all, when you drink more water than usual, it has to go somewhere!

-Diabetes in cats can cause an excess volume of blood glucose.
+Diabetes in cats can cause excess levels of blood glucose.
 That glucose will be voided through the urine, which leads to increased urine production to accommodate the amount of glucose being excreted in the urine.

-Other signs of diabetes include sudden weight loss even though your cat is eating well, increased appetite in the early stages of the disease, and loss of appetite in later stages.
-If not controlled with medication, diabetes can spiral out of control and become deadly.
+Other signs of diabetes include sudden weight loss even though your cat is eating very well, increased appetite, and loss of appetite if any complication arises.
+If not diagnosed and controlled, diabetes can spiral out of control and become deadly.

 Hyperthyroidism is the overproduction of hormones by the thyroid gland.
-Cats with hyperthyroidism may display a higher appetite than usual, including increased thirst, leading to an increased amount of urine being passed.
+Cats with hyperthyroidism may display weight loss with a higher appetite than usual, including increased thirst, leading to an increased amount of urine being passed.

-If left untreated, hyperthyroidism can overload the body with hormones and cause high blood pressure and heart disease.
+If left untreated, hyperthyroidism can have multiple consequences for your cat’s overall health, leading to high blood pressure and heart disease.

 Cleaning Tips for Cats That Pee A Lot